wincodersujon/wincodersujon/README.md

 ### Hi there 👋, I'm Sujon Biswas
 #### Laravel Developer

-I'm a Laravel developer with one year of experience in the industry.Bachelor of Science in computer science,Metropolitan University,Sylhet.
+I'm a Laravel developer with over one year of experience in the industry.Bachelor of Science in computer science,Metropolitan University,Sylhet.

 Skills: PHP LARAVEL / VUE JS / REACT JS / JS / HTML / CSS/ Tailwind CSS/ Bootstrap /mySQL